-Once our sympathetic nervous system has been activated and adrenaline has been released into our blood stream, it can take some time for the physical symptoms to subside.
-The anxiety response eventually diminishes when the adrenaline in the blood stream is used up or is destroyed by the body, or when the parasympathetic response kicks in.
+Once the sympathetic nervous system has been activated and adrenaline has been released into the blood stream, it can take some time for the physical symptoms to subside.
+The anxiety response eventually diminishes when the adrenaline in the blood stream is used up or is destroyed by the body.

 Click here for more thorough information regarding panic attacks, panic disorder, and treatment.